 "An aptitude test is an aptitude test, right?
 Wrong."

 This misconception costs thousands of job candidates their dream positions every year.
-While the Criteria Cognitive Aptitude Test (CCAT), Wonderlic, SHL, and Predictive Index all measure cognitive ability, their differences in format, timing, and question styles create distinct strategic challenges.
+While CCAT vs Wonderlic vs SHL tests all measure cognitive ability, their differences in format, timing, and question styles create distinct strategic challenges for test preparation.

 Here's what most candidates don't realize: preparing for one aptitude test doesn't automatically prepare you for another.
 The CCAT's unique 15-minute format with mixed question types requires different strategies than the Wonderlic's pure speed focus or SHL's modular approach.